Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Please review these documents
 carefully, as they describe your rights and restrictions with
 respect to this document.
 Code Components extracted from this
 document must include Simplified BSD License text as described
 in Section 4.e of the Trust Legal Provisions and are provided
-without warranty as described in the Simplified BSD License
+without warranty as described in the Simplified BSD License.

 This is a document made available by DASH-IF.
 The technology embodied in this document may involve the use of intellectual